United seals Latin American tie-up with carriers Avianca and Copa

 Like its main U.S. rivals, United has been eyeing untapped potential for leisure and business travelers in Latin America, where many still travel long distances by car and bus.

+United, Avianca and Copa are already codeshare partners and Star Alliance members, but a joint venture will allow them to plan routes and connections together and share revenues on those routes.

+“This agreement represents the next chapter in U.S.-Latin American air travel,” United President Scott Kirby said.

-United’s deal with Avianca, long in the works, has undergone significant legal back-and-forth after the Colombian flagship carrier’s No. 2 shareholder Kingsland Ltd tried to halt negotiations between United and another top shareholder, Synergy Group Corp.
+United’s deal with Avianca, long in the works, had undergone significant legal back-and-forth after the Colombian flagship carrier’s No. 2 shareholder Kingsland Ltd tried to halt negotiations between United and Synergy.
 The parties eventually came to an agreement.

+The joint venture is subject to regulatory approval in the United States and several jurisdictions in Central and South America.

-The Wall Street Journal first reported on Friday that the three-way deal between United, Avianca and Copa was nearing completion.
+The Wall Street Journal first reported on Friday that the deal between United, Avianca and Copa was nearing completion.

-It said that under the deal, United would lend money to cash-strapped Avianca’s controlling shareholder German Efromovich, which would be used to pay debt owed by Avianca to hedge fund Elliott Management.

-Reporting by Ankit Ajmera in Bengaluru, Marcelo Alonso Rochabrun in Sao Paulo and Julia Symmes Cobb in Bogota; Editing by Shailesh Kuber and Tom Brown
+Reporting by Ankit Ajmera in Bengaluru and Tracy Rucinski in Chicago; additional reporting by Marcelo Alonso Rochabrun in Sao Paulo and Julia Symmes Cobb in Bogota; Editing by Shailesh Kuber and Tom Brown